Ali-Mohamed-Abdelmawla/parkingsystem/README.md

 ## Purpose

 Rakna aims to streamline and automate the operations within garages, providing a comprehensive solution for garage management.
+This project was created as part of a graduation project to demonstrate our skills in software development.

 ## Target Audience